 Dads who play an active role in their kid’s lives may feel left out when all that’s available is baby gear that’s pink, frilly or covered in polka dots.
-This DadGear bag is a great alternative and will please parents who want something practical above all else.
+This DadGear backpack is a great alternative and will please parents who want something practical above all else.

-This bag definitely ticks those boxes.
+It definitely ticks those boxes.
 It comes in several color options from minimalist white to retro to camo print, and most of the inner compartments are made of mesh so you can see things at a glance.

 A nylon changing pad is included, and there are two large bottle compartments on the side and a top pouch for diapers.